yochaigal/cairn/wip/2e/wilderness-exploration.md

 - The last **watch** of the day is typically reserved for the [**Make Camp**](#make-camp) action.
 - Characters typically need to sleep each day.
 Anything beyond a minor interruption can negate or cancel the benefits of sleep.
 - If the party skips the **Make Camp** action, they each add one **Fatigue** to their inventory, and are _deprived_.
-- The party can choose to travel during the night and rest during the day, but night travel is far slower and more treacherous!

 ### Light
 - Torches and other radial sources of light illuminate 40ft of dungeon, but beyond that only provides a dim outline of objects.